MR-Mostafa/javascript-questions-persian/fa-IR/README-FA.md

 You should${'' && `n't`} see a therapist after so much JavaScript lol`;
 ```

-- A: `possible!
+- الف: `possible!
 You should see a therapist after so much JavaScript lol`
-- B: `Impossible!
+- ب: `Impossible!
 You should see a therapist after so much JavaScript lol`
-- C: `possible!
+- ج: `possible!
 You shouldn't see a therapist after so much JavaScript lol`
-- D: `Impossible!
+- د: `Impossible!
 You shouldn't see a therapist after so much JavaScript lol`

 <details><summary><b>پاسخ</b></summary>
 <p>

-#### پاسخ: B
+#### پاسخ: ب

 `[]` is a truthy value.
 With the `&&` operator, the right-hand value will be returned if the left-hand value is a truthy value.
 In this case, the left-hand value `[]` is a truthy value, so `"Im'` gets returned.